CurryEshay/nexa/GUIDE.md

 ## Locking
 To avoid mistakes, to make any sort of deletion or moving, the program must be unlocked.
 By default the program is locked, to unlock type “ulk”, to lock again type “lk”.
 You can still complete tasks while the project is locked.

+## Closing app
+Press ctrl+c or type q or quit into input box.

 ## Commands
 A command has a key word followed by arguments.
 A key word calls a function, meaning a keyword invokes a functionality, the arguments are the data required to execute a function.
 For example a remove function would need the path of the object you want to remove.
 The keywords and arguments are separated by semicolons.